Bing Webmaster Tools

 5. Use URL Inspection to confirm priority pages are indexed

-6. Review the Crawl Diagnostics report for any blocked or erroring URLs
+6. Review Crawl Diagnostics for any blocked or erroring URLs

 Footnotes